 |Cruz Bay Watersports Diving||(888) 756-0631||Downtown Cruz Bay||St. John|

 |Patagon Dive Center||(340) 775-3333||0.7 mi.
 Southeast of Central Red Hook||St. Croix|

 The chart just below offers the typical cost of dive services in this area.

 |Offering Type||Low Rate||High Rate|

 |Single Tank Dive||$ 55.0||$ 85.0|

-The chart below has a few details regarding some of the area's dive sites.
+Take a moment to read the table just below for a few details regarding some of the area's dive sites.